-The short-range two-body interactions do not favour non-Abelian FQH states, as the compressible composite Fermi liquid (CFL) states are generally more competitive, for example at $\nu=1/(2n)$\cite{levin2007particle, lee2007particle, PhysRevLett.119.026801, yang2018three, PhysRevB.92.205120, PhysRevLett.123.016802, yang2021elementary}.
-For non-Abelian FQH states we generally require longer-range interactions (e.g. Coulomb interaction in the second LL), or few-body interactions from LL mixing\cite{PhysRevLett.125.176402, yang2018three, yang2021gaffnian}.
-While it is hard to predict from finite size numerical calculations how these exotic states can be stabilised by the realistic interactions, these additional ingredients are necessary if we would like to observe more than two GMs.
+The short-range two-body interactions do not favor non-Abelian FQH states, as the compressible composite Fermi liquid (CFL) states are generally more competitive, for example, at $\nu=1/(2n)$ \cite{levin2007particle, lee2007particle, PhysRevLett.119.026801, yang2018three, PhysRevB.92.205120, PhysRevLett.123.016802, yang2021elementary}.
+For non-Abelian FQH states, we generally require longer-range interactions (e.g., Coulomb interaction in the second LL) or few-body interactions from LL mixing \cite{PhysRevLett.125.176402, yang2018three, yang2021gaffnian}.
+While it is hard to predict from finite-size numerical calculations how realistic interactions can stabilize these exotic states, these additional ingredients are necessary if we want to observe more than two GMs.
 A possible candidate for three GMs seems to be the Jain state at $\nu=2/9$, where we have shown that the proper introduction of three-body interactions can lead to three peaks in the spectral function.
-We expect one of the peaks resolved by the three-body interaction to be rather weak, and the dominant peak resides at low energies.
-For this state our numerical results so far are also inconclusive due to the small system sizes accessible, and more work is needed to establish its behaviour from finite size scaling.
+However, we expect one of the peaks resolved by the three-body interaction to be relatively weak, and the dominant peak resides at low energies.
+Our numerical results are inconclusive for this state due to the small system sizes accessible, and more work is needed to establish its behavior from finite size scaling.

-\textit{Microscopic basis for the effective field theory--} For the effective field theory construction, the number of gravitational fields needed (i.e. the Haldane modes) for a complete description of the response to the metric fluctuation should be determined by the underlying microscopic theory.
-It is important to first identify the physical Hilbert space on which the effective field theory is based.
+For the effective field theory construction, the number of gravitational fields needed (i.e., the Haldane modes) for a complete description of the response to the metric fluctuation should be determined by the underlying microscopic theory.
+It is important first to identify the physical Hilbert space on which the effective field theory is based.
 For example, for the Jain states near $\nu=1/(2n)$, the elementary particles are CFs with each electron bound to $2n$ magnetic fluxes (and their PH conjugates, or CF holes).
-The Hilbert space is thus spanned by CF levels (the fully filled ones gives the Jain $\nu=N/(2nN+1)$ states) and their PH conjugates (giving Jain states with $\nu=N/(2nN-1)$).
-We can denote it as the \emph{base space} of the effective field theory.
+The Hilbert space is thus spanned by CF levels (the fully filled ones give the Jain $\nu=N/(2nN+1)$ states) and their PH conjugates (giving Jain states with $\nu=N/(2nN-1)$).
+We can denote it as the base space of the effective field theory.
 In particular, it is the full Hilbert space of LLL for $n=1$.
 For $n>1$, the base space is $\mathcal H_{n-1}^{\text{2bdy}}$.